alexpa24/sktest/README.md

 # How to use?
 Once the application is compiled, it can run:
 ```
-./sktest -n <number of HTTP requests> - H <Header-name: Header-value> -t <time between requests>
+./sktest -n <number of HTTP requests> - H "Header-name: Header-value" -t <time between requests>
 ```

 All the arguments are optional.
 The number of requests is 1 and the time between requests is 0 by default.
 The parameter -H can be used multiple times to add additional HTTP headers.
+Each of the parameters must be under quotes.

 For example:
 ```